Skip to content

 When a customer fills out a form, what happens next?
 On most small-business sites, the answer is: an email lands in an inbox and sometimes gets a reply two days later.
 That gap is where leads go cold and revenue quietly leaks out.

-Where the time and money actually leak
+Where does the time and money actually leak?

 • Re-typing the same data into two or three systems.